-During the Second World War she spent 41⁄2 years in England as an instructor in Occupational Therapy attached to the War Emergency Program of the Royal Canadian Medical Corps.
+During the Second World War she spent 41/2 years in England as an instructor in Occupational Therapy attached to the War Emergency Program of the Royal Canadian Medical Corps.
 She was later commissioned in the RCAMC.

 Returning to Canada she was engaged for a while in British Columbia treating Canadian and British Prisoners of War returning to Canada.
-She later of the Occupational Therapy Department.
+She later took a position with Shaughnessy D.V.A.
+Hospital as head of the Occupational Therapy Department.